LukasKliukas/my-covid-19-project-react/README.md

 ## How to use this app

-When you oppen the app, you can see all list of countries with covid-19 statistics.
+When you open the app, you can see all list of countries with covid-19 statistics.
 If you want, you can use searchbar to search for a country that matches your querry.